TiMESPLiNTER/tsFramework2/README.md

 * **[tsfw-http](https://github.com/TiMESPLiNTER/tsfw-http)** *implemented*
 Dealing with HTTP requests and responses in a very simple OO manner.
 * **tsfw-i18n**
-Dealing with different languages and locale settings.
+Dealing with different languages and other locale conventions.
 * **tsfw-core**
 The flow of the framework and the place where all the components get linked to each other.